nefeli-my/askmeanything/README.md

 **QnAOperations service** ⟷ **ESB** ⟷ **Authenticator service**

 ### Microservices

-Regarding the implementation of the app based on Microservices, it was broken down into 5 microservices:
+The implementation of the app based on Microservices is located in the `back-end-micro` and `front-end-micro` directories.
+It was broken down into
+5 microservices:
 * Authenticator service:
   - Register a new user